 I like genetics!
 Don’t you think it’s cool how everything about you is coded in every single cell of your body, in triplets, with only four choices (A, T, G and C) to choose from?
 Within the large field of evolutionary biology, I focus mainly on genomics, phylogeny, and evolutionary genetics.
 My interest in this field is a major driver in a lot of my research, which you can find more about here if you’re interested!

 Long term goals?

 I want to help people.
 It sounds cliche, but that’s one of the biggest reasons why I want to become a physician, and definitely why I became an EMT.

 Seeing and having patients, even through basic emergency medical care, was quite the experience.
 Even though it was stressful at times, and always hard, it was fulfilling work that I’m proud to have done.
 Being in a position to alleviate someone else’s pain and suffering- even just a little bit- really lets you know that it’s all worth it.
 For more on my EMS misadventures, check my blog– I hope to share some of my experiences with you all.

 So, to sum it up: I love medicine, and I love science!
 That’s why my current goal is to become a physician scientist.
 To that end, I will soon be applying to MD/PhD dual programs.

 MD/PhD programs are a long process.
-To my understanding, it usually consists of the standard two years of medical school where you earn your MD, before going onto the 4-6 year process of getting a PhD.
+To my understanding, it usually consists of the standard two years of pre-clinical education in medical school, before going onto the 4-6 year process of getting a PhD, and then finally finishing medical school to earn an MD as well.
 After that, you still need to complete residency and maybe even a fellowship before going into clinical care!
 However, it’s one of my dreams to properly become a translational physician researcher- so while the road is long and sometime grueling, I plan to stay the course.

 Outside of Lab and University